 Prior to the adoption of the Eastern Neighborhoods Area Plans, the primary industrial zoning designations - M-1, M-2, and C-M - permitted a broad range of uses, which led to the conversion of a significant amount of PDR space to other activities.
 Of the 1.9 million square feet in PDR space in Western SoMa in 2015, almost 30% was scattered throughout zoning districts not specifically geared towards industrial uses, such as neighborhood commercial (NC) zones.
-Roughly 715,430 (37%) were located in PDR protection districts (SALI) and 35% were in the mixed use districts (WMUG and WMUO), as shown on Table 2.3.1.
+Roughly 715,430 (37%) were located in PDR protection districts (PDR-1 and PDR-2) and 35% were in the mixed use UMU district.
 By comparison, in the Eastern Neighborhoods, the split between PDR space in PDR protection, mixed use, and other districts is 38%, 34%, and 29%, respectively.